ministryofjustice/record-a-goose-sighting/README.md

 - Does the colour contrast tab on WAVE throw up any errors?
 - If you run the Dark Mode browser extension, can you see any issues with the site?

-Government Digital Services have recently published how to conduct a basic accessibility audit, which is worth a look at too.
+Government Digital Services have recently published [how to conduct a basic accessibility audit](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one), which is worth a look at too.

 Testing like this is a good way to identify basic accessibility issues.
 It would not replace an audit against WCAG 2.1 to level AA, and its ~50 criteria.
-Identifying the basic issues sooner rather than later will help you out though, as it's easier to fix accessibility issues at the start, rather than the end.
+Why still do it?
+These are tests that are quick to run, and it's easier to fix accessibility issues at the start, rather than the end.

 ## How to run locally
-This is built using the GOV.UK prototyping kit.
+This is built using the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs).

 To run it locally, clone it down, run `npm install` and then `npm start`.
 It'll then tell you a port to go to in the browser.

 ## Suggesting changes
 Feedback is welcome.
-Either submit an issue, or leave a PR.
+Either [submit an issue](https://github.com/ministryofjustice/recording-a-goose-sighting/issues), or [leave a PR](https://github.com/ministryofjustice/recording-a-goose-sighting/pulls).